Sex after birth may not feel like the most appetizing of pastimes—and understandably so.

 Don’t worry.

-This is only a phase and you’ll return to your old self in time.
+This is only a phase, and you’ll return to your old self in time.

-There are also so many ways to have sex after birth.
+There’s also so many ways to have sex after birth.

 If penetration is feeling painful right now, you may want to have fun with some other climax-inducing methods.